-1 Appropriate access to Access to primary health care In the most recent South Australian Monitoring & Surveillance SA Health, 2018a, South quality primary care and other specialised services System (SAMSS) Survey, between July 2016 to March 2018, Australian Monitoring & including mental health 87.7% of the participants in the State reported visiting a general Surveillance System (SAMSS), and other specialised practitioner in the past 12 months at least once (SAMSS, South Australian Health and services 2018a).
-The top three SA3s with the highest proportion of Risk Factor Profile by SA3 participants visiting a general practitioner (in the past 12 regions. months) were: Port Adelaide-West (95.0%), Adelaide City (94.0%), Norwood-Payneham-St Peters (92.8%) respectively (SAMSS, 2018).
-For the same reporting period, 31.4% of participants indicated visiting a general practitioner in the past four weeks (SAMSS, 2018).
-The top three SA3s with the highest proportion of participants visiting a general practitioner (in the past four weeks) were: West Torrens (52.8%), Port Adelaide- East (39.4%) and Tea Tree Gully (38.9%) (SAMSS, 2018).
+Appropriate access to Access to primary In the most recent South Australian Monitoring & Surveillance SA Health, 2018, South Australian quality primary care health care services System (SAMSS) Survey, between July 2016 to March 2018, Monitoring & Surveillance System 87.7% of the participants in the State reported visiting a general (SAMSS), South Australian Health and practitioner in the past 12 months at least once (SAMSS 2018).
+Risk Factor Profile by SA3 regions.
+The top three SA3s with the highest proportion of participants visiting a general practitioner (in the past 12 months) were: Port Adelaide-West (95.0%), Adelaide City (94.0%), Norwood- Payneham-St Peters (92.8%) respectively (SAMSS 2018).
+For the same reporting period, 31.4% of participants indicated visiting a general practitioner in the past four weeks (SAMSS 2018).
+The top three SA3s with the highest proportion of participants visiting a general practitioner (in the past four weeks) were: West Torrens (52.8%), Port Adelaide-East (39.4%) and Tea Tree Gully (38.9%) (SAMSS 2018).
+Between 2012/13 and 2014/15, non-urgent after-hours attendances by general practitioners increased by 23%, and

-Between 2012/13 and 2014/15, non-urgent after-hours attendances by general practitioners increased by 23%, and urgent after-hours attendances by 26% in the same period (DOH, 2015).
-Recent trend data by the National Health Performance Agency (NHPA, 2017) indicates that the after- hours GP attendances has increased from 0.53 attendances per person (age-standardised) in 2013/14 to 0.65 attendances in 2016-17.
-In 2013/14, the SA3s of Playford, Port Adelaide-West and Charles Sturt had the highest rates after-hours GP attendances per person respectively (NHPA, 2017).
+Outcomes of the service needs analysis urgent after-hours attendances by 26% in the same period (DOH, 2015).
+Recent trend data by the National Health Performance Agency (NHPA, 2017) indicates that the after-hours GP attendances has increased from 0.53 attendances per person (age-standardised) in 2013/14 to 0.65 attendances in 2016-17.
+In 2013/14, the SA3s of Playford, Port Adelaide-West and Charles Sturt had the highest rates after-hours GP attendances per person respectively (NHPA 2017).
 These SA3s still had the highest rates in 2015-16.
 However, in 2016-27, the following SA3s had the highest rates of after-hours GP attendances respectively: Playford, Port Adelaide-West, Port Adelaide-East and Salisbury (note: rates has increased from previous reporting periods) (NHPA, 2017).
 Department of Health (DOH), 2015, Medicare Benefits Schedule, 2013/14 - 2014/15, analysis undertaken by APHN, unpublished.
 National Health Performance Authority (NHPA), 2017, Healthy Communities: Use of emergency department and GP services in 2013-14 to 2016-17.
 Analysis of the HealthDirect Australia data shows that for 2016 there were 3,345 calls made to the After-Hours GP Helpline while in 2017, there were slightly higher or 3,363 calls to the Helpline.
-In 2017, residents living in the postcodes in LGAs of Playford, Salisbury, Tea Tree Gully, Marion and Onkaparinga made the most call episodes to the After-Hours GP Helpline (HealthDirect Australia, 2018).
-For calls to the HealthDirect helpline (Nurse Triage) in 2016 there were 82,567 calls while in 2017, there were 87, 008 calls.
-In 2017, residents living in the postcodes in LGAs of Playford, Salisbury, Tea Tree Gully, Onkaparinga and Adelaide City made the most call episodes to the HealthDirect helpline (Nurse HealthDirect Australia, 2018, HealthMap data 2016/17, accessed November 2018, unpublished.
-HealthDirect Australia, 2018, HealthMap data 2016/17, accessed November 2018, unpublished.
+In 2017, residents living in the postcodes in LGAs of Playford, Salisbury, Tea Tree Gully, Marion and Onkaparinga made the most call episodes to the After-Hours GP Helpline (HealthDirect Australia 2018).
+For calls to the HealthDirect helpline (Nurse Triage) in 2016 there were 82,567 calls while in 2017, there were 87,008 calls.
+In 2017, residents living in the postcodes in LGAs of Playford, Salisbury, Tea Tree Gully, Onkaparinga and Adelaide City made HealthDirect Australia, 2018, HealthMap data 2016/17, accessed November 2018, unpublished.